 You’ll have people asking where you got your Mickey Mouse Ears and you get to say, “

 I’m really cool I made them and they look better than yours.
 Thanks!
 I made them myself!”
 You can expect to pay anywhere from $10 to $30 (depending on if you already have the materials listed).
 If the only materials you need are flowers, you shouldn’t spend more than $10!

 I wore mine to Epcot’s Food and Wine Festival, but I really should have made more for Taylor and Brian (below).
-Don’t they look like they need Mickey Mouse Ears too? 😉
+Don’t they look like they need some DIY Mickey Mouse Ears too? 😉